Ficus phaeosyce: Habitat and ecology

-Guilds of insect herbivores that have been found on the species include adult leaf-chewers, larval leaf-chewers, leaf-miners, leaf-suckers, phylem-suckers, and xylem-suckers.
+Guilds of insect herbivores that have been found on the species include adult leaf-chewers, larval leaf-chewers, leaf-miners, leaf-suckers, phloem-suckers, and xylem-suckers.

 The generalist moth Homona mermerodes is one of the species of Homona that feed on the plant, though it is not very favoured by H. mermerodes.

 The micromoth Niveas kone, in the metalmark moth family Choreutidae feeds on the tree.

 Conservation

 The plant has a conservation rating of Least Concern from the IUCN, because it is a widespread common species with a stable population.
 However it is not found in protected areas and its habitat is under threat from a continuing decline in area, extent and/or quality, and the population of the tree is severely fragmented and experiencing continuing decline of mature individuals.